Applications are closed for 2022.

 A: Postdocs do not enroll for credit but are expected to fully participate as if they were enrolled in the class.
 Postdocs can still list this program on their CV.

-A: If accepted, you are required to participate through the end of Fall semester because you will be one of the lead instructors for the practicum course that all fellows will be teaching in Fall.
+A: If accepted, you are required to participate through the end of fall semester because you will be one of the lead instructors for the practicum course.
+It is critical that Fellows are available for the entire fall semester.

-A: For people who are not on campus past the end of Fall semester (into Jan) you would be eligible as long as you would be able to complete program wrap-up tasks remotely.
+A: For people who are not on campus past the end of fall semester (into January), you are eligible as long as you would be able to complete program wrap-up tasks remotely.

-A: The Scientific Teaching Fellows is a professional development program, not a paid position.
+A: No. The Scientific Teaching Fellows is a professional development program, not a paid position.

 Logistics

-Q: How many lectures do the participants give?
-How does the “team teaching” work?
-Do participants take turns to give lectures and how many lectures will each give?
+Q: How does “team teaching” work?
+Do participants take turns giving lectures, and how many lectures will each give?

 A: The class is team-taught.
-Each teaching fellow will be responsible for planning and teaching a 3-4 week-long unit.
+Each Teaching Fellow will be responsible for planning and teaching a 3-4 week-long unit.
 This will involve planning learning activities (not just lectures), designing assessments, and creating instructional materials.
 However, your involvement in the class is not limited to these 3-4 weeks.
-Teaching fellows are in class every class period for the entire semester, helping to facilitate the activities and interacting with students during the weeks the other teaching fellows are leading their units.
-Other responsibilities throughout the semester include grading student work, communicating with students, and giving feedback to the other teaching fellows on their teaching.
+Teaching Fellows are in class every class period for the entire semester, helping to facilitate the activities and interacting with students during the weeks the other Teaching Fellows are leading their units.
+Other responsibilities throughout the semester include grading student work, communicating with students, and giving feedback to the other Fellows on their teaching.

-A: The teaching practicum will be in a first-year course called Exploring Biology.
-Class meets on Monday or Wednesday afternoon and fellows attend their assigned section each week.
-The teaching fellows spend about 8 hours per week on average during the Fall semester (2 hrs in class, 2-3 hrs in planning meetings, 2-3 hrs grading and planning).
-Refer to more information on the program components page <link>.
+A: The teaching practicum is in a first-year course called Exploring Biology.
+Class meets on Monday or Wednesday afternoon and Fellows attend their assigned section each week.
+The Teaching Fellows spend about 8 hours per week on average during the Fall semester (2 hours in class, 2-3 hours in planning meetings, 2-3 hours grading and planning).
+See more information on the Program Components tab.

-A: Each teaching fellow designs their unit with another teaching fellow.
-There is not a preset curriculum to teach (we want everyone to have the experience of designing their own materials from “scratch”) but there are previously established learning objectives that the teaching fellows are expected to address.
-For example, each teaching fellow incorporates the major conceptual themes in biology (evolution, structure and function, energy and matter, information flow, systems) into their unit.
+A: Each Teaching Fellow designs their unit with another Teaching Fellow.
+There is not a preset curriculum to teach (we want everyone to have the experience of designing their own materials “from scratch”) but there are previously established learning objectives that the Teaching Fellows are expected to address.
+For example, each Teaching Fellow incorporates the major conceptual themes in biology (evolution, structure and function, energy and matter, information flow, systems) into their unit.
 The main work of planning the unit happens over the summer.
-The course that is offered in Spring provides training on how to design and teach college-level STEM courses, like the Exploring Biology course fellows will be teaching in the Fall.
+The course that is offered in spring provides training on how to design and teach college-level STEM courses, like the Exploring Biology course Fellows teach in the fall.

 Q: How is this program different from the Delta program?

-A: We have received your application and will be notifying everyone who applied of decisions by mid-December.
-In the meantime, you could check out other opportunities on campus to expand your knowledge and skills in teaching – specifically through Delta and the Center for Teaching, Learning, and Mentoring.
+A: We have received your application and will be notifying all applicants about our decisions by mid-December.
+In the meantime, you could check out other opportunities on campus to expand your knowledge and skills in teaching—specifically, through Delta and the Center for Teaching, Learning, and Mentoring.

 Q: Is there also a page limit on the resume I am required to submit?